PTFOPlayer/c_simd_utils/README.md

-# MEMCHR in C using SIMD
+# C SIMD Utils

-This is a simple implementation of memchr using SIMD extension.
+Implementation of simple utilities like searching in array using simd

 ## Required instruction set:
-* x86 with SSE 4.2
+* x86 with SSE 4.2 for every _simd function
+* x86 with AVX for every _avx function

 ## Valid usecases:
 * searching ascii/ UTF-8 strings with length greater than 16 chars